opencomponents/opencomponents.github.io/website/docs/intro.md

 # Consuming Components

 From a consumer's perspective, a component is an HTML fragment.
-You can render components just on the client-side, just on the server-side, or use the client-side rendering as failover strategy for when the server-side rendering fails (for example because the registry is not responding quickly or is down).
+You can render components **client-side, server-side, or fall back to client-side rendering** when server-side rendering fails (for example, if the registry is slow or unavailable).

 You don't need Node.js to consume components on the server-side.
 The registry can provide you rendered components so that you can consume them using any tech stack.